DokiMod/DDLCModTemplate-Chinese-v5/README-original.md

 ## 📖 Overview

-DDLC 中文 Mod 模板 v5 是 Azariel Del Carmen (bronya_rand) 开发的 [DDLC Mod Template (5.0)](https://github.com/Bronya-Rand/DDLCModTemplate2.0) 的中文翻译版本，由 DokiMod 修改、翻译，旨在为 DDLC 中文同人创作者提供现代化、简易化、遵循 [Team Salvato's IP 准则](https://teamsalvato.com/ip-guidelines/) 的中文同人模组开发环境。
+The DDLC Mod Template 2.0 is a comprehensive mod template for **Doki Doki Literature Club** that fully adheres to [Team Salvato's IP Guidelines](http://teamsalvato.com/ip-guidelines/).

-该模板专为 Ren'Py 8 构建，提供了制作 DDLC 同人模组所需的一切资源，兼具现代功能、跨平台支持与代码优化。
+Built for Ren'Py 8.X.X by Azariel Del Carmen (bronya_rand), this template provides everything you need to create fan-made, cross-platform DDLC mods with modern features and optimized code.

-该模板**十分适合：**
+**Perfect for:**
-- 初次接触同人模组创作且正在寻求坚实基础的同人创作者
+- First-time mod creators looking for a solid foundation.
-- 想将引擎升级到 Ren'Py 8 的、经验丰富的同人创作者
+- Experienced modders wanting to upgrade to Ren'Py 8.
-- 寻求跨平台支持的开发者 (Windows x64, macOS, Linux)
+- Developers seeking cross-platform compatibility (Windows x64, macOS, Linux, Android).

 > [!NOTE]
-> **DDLC Mod Template 与 DDLC 中文 Mod 模板与 Team Salvato 完全无关，且并非为 DDLC 续作《Doki Doki Literature Club Plus!》设计。请勿将该模板（含上游模板）及其代码用于非官方 DDLC 补丁等其他用途。**
+> **The DDLC Mod Template is not affiliated in any way with Team Salvato nor is it designed for the sequel "Doki Doki Literature Club Plus".
+Do not use the template nor its code for unofficial DDLC patches, fixes, etc.**

 > [!NOTE]
-> 由于 Python 2 已于 2020 年 1 月 1 日停止支持，Ren'Py 7 已在 Ren'Py 8.4 发布后终止支持，[DDLC Mod Template 2.0](https://github.com/Bronya-Rand/DDLCModTemplate2.0) 已暂停 Python 2 分支开发，因此 DDLC 中文 Mod 模板 v5 将不会继续兼容 Python 2 / Ren'Py 7。由此带来不便，烦请谅解。
+> For legacy Ren'Py support (Ren'Py 6.99.12 - 7.8.7), see the deprecated [Python 2](https://github.com/Bronya-Rand/DDLCModTemplate2.0/tree/python-2) branch of the mod template.

 ---